nickdnk/gatewayapi-php/readme.md

  * Or if you don't have a PSR-7 request handy, you can pass the JWT
  * directly into this method instead.
 Note that the JWT contains
  * the entire payload, which is duplicated unsigned in the body of the
- * request and is ignored entirely by this library.
+ * request.
+We don't read the request body at all.
  */

 // JWT as a string, read from where-ever: